 top of page

-As an actor he has also appeared in Kintou Media's 'Batman And Jesus' and "Holy Shit," as well as the series "Poké Men & Women" as a member of a "Pokérobics" class, and alongside the comedy trio FND Films as the Mr. Mime expert Scientist Roger.
-As an actor in television, Reuben Glaser has appeared in a number of shows, including HBO's Lovecraft Country, FOX's "neXt," "Empire," Amazon Prime's Utopia, and AppleTV's Shining Girls as an archivist and coworker of Elisabeth Moss's character Kirby.
+As an on-screen talent, Glaser has appeared in numerous projects with frequent collaborator Jozef K. Richards of Kintou Media, including as "Special Reporter Reuben Glaser," in a supporting role for Friday Night Weekly's 3 season run from 2013 to 2015.
+He continued portraying this exaggerated caricature of himself in the limited spin-off series 'The Reuben Report,' which made headlines when he and Richards managed to get into the press pool of a Donald Trump presidential rally alongside CNN and MSNBC.
+Other credits include Kintou Media's 'Batman And Jesus' as the "Turbofreak," and as Ahithophel in "Holy Shit," as well as the series "Poké Men & Women" as a member of a "Pokérobics" class, and alongside the comedy trio FND Films as the Mr. Mime expert Scientist Roger.
+As an actor in television, Reuben Glaser has appeared in a number of network shows, including HBO's Lovecraft Country, FOX's "neXt," Empire, Amazon Prime's Utopia, and AppleTV's Shining Girls as an archivist and coworker of Elisabeth Moss's character Kirby.

 Follow him on social media @reubnick